 Confidence … something that many of us feel we could do with more of.
-I’m not talking about brashness here – I’m not talking about being loud and ‘confident’ in social situations.
-I’m not talking about always getting your own way because you express your views eloquently and ‘confidently’.
+I’m not talking about brashness here – being loud and ‘confident’ in social situations.
+I’m not talking about getting your own way because you express your views eloquently and forcefully.

-I’m talking about the more important type of confidence – the quiet, reassuring belief in yourself that yes, helps you not feel nervous in social situations, and yes, it helps you communicate more effectively … but more importantly, it also gives you the confidence – the courage – to be humble, to be vulnerable … to admit your mistakes and to learn from them rather than being beaten by them.
+I’m talking about the more important type of confidence.
+The quiet, reassuring belief in yourself that yes, reduces nerves in social situations, and yes, makes you a more effective communicator … but more importantly, also gives you the confidence – the courage – to be humble and vulnerable … to admit your mistakes and learn from them, rather than being battered by them.

 No-one is born with this sort of confidence and self-belief.
-If you’re lucky, it might have been instilled in you when you were young by a parent, teacher or coach of some sort – but even if it was, there’s a good chance that it’s taken a bit of a beating as you’ve progressed through life.
+If you’re lucky, as a kid it might have been instilled in you by a parent, teacher or coach of some sort – but even if that happened, there’s a good chance your confidence has taken a bit of a beating as you’ve progressed through life.

-The good news, however, is that it’s something we can all work on – it’s not innate.
+The good news, however, is that it’s something we can all work on.
+Confidence is not innate.
 It’s not fixed.
-It’s a skill – like so many other parts of our character and personality, if we choose to work on our confidence and self-belief, then it will get stronger.
+It’s a skill.
+Like so many other parts of our character and personality, if we choose to work on our confidence and self-belief, then it will get stronger.

 It’s the same for any of us.
 Think about the areas where your confidence and belief might be a bit lower than you’d like, and decide on a small step you can take to try and change that.

 No-one is entitled to strong self-belief.
 But any of us can earn it.